golfmak 2010

 Nature: Weather, pests, environmental issues: Obviously, you have no control over weather.
 A drought or a rainy period can ruin fairways and greens.
 You're faced with a barrage of pests like mole crickets, nematodes, fungus diseases, varmints and all sorts of natural attacks.
 Meanwhile, irrigation restrictions, chemical bans and restrictions can tie your hands to providing treatments and cures to save your golf course.
 For instance, a wall-to-wall mole cricket treatment costs $35,000 or more and only lasts six months (Mole crickets are one of the most destructive turf creatures anywhere.
 Failure to treat will devastate a golf course and could cost you $ hundreds of thousands in lost revenue and recovery maintenance.
 To learn about this creature, go to Internet site: http://www.ces.uga.edu/pubcd/L414.htm).

-Service Challenges: Employees (low paid service personnel are difficult to motivate): All but your superintendent, golf professional and kitchen manager are among the lowest paid employees anywhere.
+Service Challenges: Employees (low paid service personnel are difficult to motivate): All but your superintendent, golf professional and kitchen manager are among the lowest paid employees anywhere in the workforce.
 You'll be constantly turning over and training personnel.
-Grounds maintenance staffing is particularly difficult to retain, because the pay is low, and their workday starts as early as 5:AM.
+Grounds maintenance staffing can be particularly difficult to retain, because the pay is low, and their workday starts as early as 5:AM.
 You’ll also find it difficult to motivate low-paid service employees to keep them showing up for work – full of enthusiasm.
-December 2004: In my experience, paying the highest wages in the marketplace is good marketing!
+April 2012: In my experience, paying the highest wages in the marketplace is good marketing!
 You get better workers, better employee loyalty, and ultimately a better product.
 If you pride yourself on how little you pay your people (you know who you are), you are bound to fail in the golf business.

 Modern golf equipment (clubs and balls) has rendered many golf courses obsolete (noncompetitive): "Golfers move around like a school of fish, usually attracted to the newer golf courses.
 Remember Kahn's rule: New golf courses don't create new golfers, they take golfers from other golf courses.
 You'll want to take a hard look at the golf course in your sites in terms of redundancy.
 Look carefully to see if the layout can be retooled to meet the 2005+ golf player demands.
 It's almost all in length (*it really isn't to the average golfer, but that's another story).
 It might be that if you can't add a few hundred yards to the score card sometime down the road, you may be looking at an out-of-date golf course.